 Catholic Health sees over 100,000 patients each year in its network of Western New York Emergency Departments.

-*State median time based on third quarter 2017 through second quarter 2018 encounters.
+*State median time based on calendar year 2018 encounters.

 External reports from trusted sources demonstrate how we compare to other healthcare providers in Western New York and across the country.